Covering Your Bases: How Insurance Fills Protection Gaps in Singapore

 4 Income will pay 10% of the sum assured if the insured is successfully admitted to an inpatient palliative care facility or engaged the home palliative or day palliative care services from providers listed by Singapore Hospice Council (SHC) during the policy term.
 The insured must be diagnosed with terminal cancer by a specialist and a referral for palliative care services made by a specialist is required.
 Providers listed by SHC, which may be updated from time to time, can be found at singaporehospice.org.sg/services.
 The benefit will terminate after this benefit is claimed in full.
 Income will not pay this benefit if the insured suffered symptoms of, had investigations for, or was diagnosed with, any stage of major cancer any time before or within 90 days from the cover start date.

-5 If the insured becomes terminally ill or dies during the term of the policy, we will pay the sum assured.
-The policy will end when we make this payment
+5 If the insured becomes terminally ill or dies during the term of the policy, Income Insurance will pay the sum assured.
+The policy will end when Income Insurance make this payment.

 This article is meant purely for informational purposes and does not constitute an offer, recommendation, solicitation or advise to buy or sell any product(s).
 It should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income Insurance products mentioned are specified in their respective policy contracts.
 Please seek independent financial advice before making any decision.